 It seems simple enough: remain complaint and you’ll have nothing to worry about.

 But as a food processor, you know that is easier said than done.
-You belong to one of the most heavily regulated industries in the country, and for good reason.
+You belong to one of the most heavily regulated industries in the country and for good reason.
 Human error in food manufacturing is a public health issue, as contamination can cause illness and death.

 To stay compliant, only workers with the right certifications should be scheduled for specific tasks.
-It’s easy to lose track of employee qualifications and certifications, however, when you host all your employee information in an excel spreadsheet or across scattered piles of paper.
+It’s easy to lose track of employee qualifications and certifications, however, when you host all your employee information in an Excel spreadsheet or across scattered piles of paper.

 To handle the complexity, you’ll need a fully functional and integrated qualification management system (QMS) that automatically breaks down the skills across your entire workforce and allocates the right person for the job.
 Schedulers can ensure that they assign the most qualified workers to each position at the click of a button.
-They can even search and identify the most optimal employees for the shift based on specific skills certification.
+They can even search and identify the most optimal employees for the shift based on specific skills certifications.

 Qualification mapping happens during the scheduling process in minutes, mitigating the risk of an unqualified worker being on the line, which in turn mitigates the risk of unnecessary fines.